SebastienBrown/CourseFinder/README.md

 - If you are a new user, add your username and preferred port number to `course-visualization/src/config.js` AND `backend/config.py`

 **Run Frontend**
+- `cd course-visualization`
+- `ln -s ../.env .env` to make the frontend refer to the .env file in the root directory
 - `cd course-visualization/src`
 - The first time:
    ```